slexisvn/query_engine/docs/05-storage/43-serialization-and-spill.md

 # 43. Serialization and spill files

-> After this chapter you will be able to read the byte layout of a page or a spill record, explain why filtering a chunk before writing it can triple its size, and say exactly what a spilling operator leaves on your disk.
+> After this chapter you will be able to follow a chunk through serialization and explain how its visible rows, encoding, and backend affect the bytes written.

 ## The question